Ultimate P\'olya Gamma Samplers -- Efficient MCMC for possibly imbalanced binary and categorical data: Applications to more complex models

-To illustrate the gains in sampling efficiency for binary state space models, we apply the framework outlined in the previous subsections to a dataset on global pandemics.
-The data covers 220 years from 1800 to 2020.
-We define a pandemic as a disease episode that can be characterized by worldwide spread of the disease and a relatively high death toll ($>$ 75,000 deaths).
-In addition, we focus on diseases that are characterized by relatively short periods of activity, hence excluding global pandemics such as AIDS.
+To illustrate the gains in sampling efficiency for binary SSMs, we apply the UPG framework to an example data set on severe global pandemics.
+The data covers $T = 222$ years from 1800 to 2022 and documents disease episodes characterized by a worldwide spread and a death toll of more than 75,000.
+In addition, we focus on diseases that are characterized by relatively short periods of activity, hence excluding pandemics such as HIV/AIDS.
+This results in a total of eight pandemic events falling into the sample period, starting with a bubonic plague outbreak between 1855 and 1860 and ending with the global outbreak of COVID-19, starting in 2019.\footnote{The data is sourced from \url{https://en.wikipedia.org/wiki/List_of_epidemics} and the sources therein.}